mintthemoon/mintwiki/docs/security/horcrux-guide.md

     This is experimental software and messing with signing is risky!
 This guide is written to be as safe as possible but no guarantees can be made and only you are responsible for the results of following it.
 For advanced users; please only attempt this if you've done the research to understand it.
+Try it on a testnet first.

 ### Advantages
 #### Security